Darkelf2024/Darkelf-Browser/README.md

 ## Anti-Fingerprinting Techniques

-- Canvas Fingerprinting Protection:
+- **Canvas Fingerprinting Protection**:
   Modifies or blocks the ability of websites to read canvas data.
 This prevents websites from creating a unique fingerprint based on the rendering of graphics on the user's device.

-- User-Agent Spoofing:
+- **User-Agent Spoofing**:
   Randomizes or standardizes the user-agent string sent to websites, making it difficult to identify the browser and operating system version.

-- WebGL Fingerprinting Protection:
+- **WebGL Fingerprinting Protection**:
   Alters or blocks WebGL information to prevent fingerprinting based on the graphics hardware and driver details.

-- Font Fingerprinting Protection:
+- **Font Fingerprinting Protection**:
   Limits the list of available system fonts exposed to websites, preventing fingerprinting based on the unique set of installed fonts.

-- Media Device Enumeration Blocking:
+- **Media Device Enumeration Blocking**:
   Prevents websites from accessing detailed information about the user's media devices (e.g., cameras, microphones), which can be used for fingerprinting.

-- Timezone Spoofing:
+- **Timezone Spoofing**:
   Changes or hides the timezone information to prevent websites from determining the user's geographical location based on their timezone.

-- Language and Locale Spoofing:
+- **Language and Locale Spoofing**:
   Randomizes or standardizes language and locale settings to prevent fingerprinting based on these attributes.

-- Screen Resolution and Color Depth Spoofing:
+- **Screen Resolution and Color Depth Spoofing**:
   Modifies or hides screen resolution and color depth information to prevent websites from creating a unique fingerprint based on the display properties of the device.

-- Hardware Concurrency Spoofing:
+- **Hardware Concurrency Spoofing**:
   Changes the reported number of logical processors (CPU cores) to prevent fingerprinting based on the hardware concurrency.

-- Audio Fingerprinting Protection:
+- **Audio Fingerprinting Protection**:
   Alters or blocks audio context information to prevent fingerprinting based on the audio hardware and capabilities.

-- Battery Status API Blocking:
+- **Battery Status API Blocking**:
   Blocks access to the Battery Status API, preventing websites from tracking battery levels and charging status, which can be used for fingerprinting.

-- Network Information API Blocking:
+- **Network Information API Blocking**:
   Blocks access to the Network Information API, preventing websites from accessing network type and speed information, which can be used for fingerprinting.

-- ETag and Cache-Control Manipulation:
+- **ETag and Cache-Control Manipulation**:
   Modifies or disables ETag headers and cache-control mechanisms to prevent tracking via caching techniques.

 ## Implementation Details

-- JavaScript Hooks:
+- **JavaScript Hooks**:
-The browser employs JavaScript hooks to intercept and modify calls to functions and APIs that can be used for fingerprinting, such as navigator, screen, document, and window properties.
+  The browser employs JavaScript hooks to intercept and modify calls to functions and APIs that can be used for fingerprinting, such as `navigator`, `screen`, `document`, and `window` properties.

-- Built-In:
+- **Built-In Features**:
-Built-in features to spoof or block fingerprintable attributes dynamically, providing an extra layer of protection.
+  Built-in features spoof or block fingerprintable attributes dynamically, providing an extra layer of protection.

-- Configuration Options:
+- **Configuration Options**:
   Provides user-configurable options to enable or disable specific anti-fingerprinting techniques, allowing users to balance privacy and functionality according to their needs.

 These techniques collectively reduce the uniqueness of the user's browser environment, making it harder for websites to track users based on their browser and device characteristics.

 ## Themes

-- Dark Theme
+- **Dark Theme**
-- White Theme
+- **White Theme**

-Themes are based on auto-detection system preferences.
-The browser can adapt its theme to match the system-wide preferences set by the user on their operating system.
+Themes are based on an auto-detection system of user preferences.
+The browser adapts its theme to match the system-wide preferences set by the user on their operating system.

 ## Hot Key Functions

-- Back
+- **Back**
-- Forward
+- **Forward**
-- Reload
+- **Reload**
-- Zoom in/out
+- **Zoom In/Out**
-- Add Multiple Tabs
+- **Add Multiple Tabs**
-- Open/Close Tabs
+- **Open/Close Tabs**
-- History Log: Open/Close
+- **History Log: Open/Close**
-- Toggle Fullscreen Mode
+- **Toggle Fullscreen Mode**

-## Not Working(Currently)
+## Not Working (Currently)

-Tuta/Proton - Can't access login due to CSP issue.
+- **Tuta/Proton**: Cannot access login due to CSP issue.

-Everything else is working though.
+Everything else is working correctly.

 ## Contributors